-To connect the diagnostic tool to a PC:
+To connect the Diagnostic Tool to a PC:

-- 1. Select Tools from the Home screen to open the menu. - Select Connect-to-PC from the Tools and Setup menu.A connected as a mass storage device message displays. - 3.
-Connect the supplied USB cable to the diagnostic tool and then to the PC. - 4.
+- 1. Select Tools from the Home screen to open the menu. - 2.
+Select Connect-to-PC from the Tools and Setup menu. - A screen message displays stating that the Diagnostic Tool can be connected to a PC as a mass storage device. - 3.
+Connect the supplied USB cable to the Diagnostic Tool and then to the PC. - 4.
 Select Continue. - 5.
 Follow the instructions on the screen to complete the operation.